textileio/go-threads/examples/foldersync/README.md

 	Files       []file
 }
 ```
-In summary, each folder is represented by a `userFolder` which is owned by a
+In summary, each folder is represented by a `folder` which is owned by a
 user.
 This folder has a list of `file` which has file metadata such as:
 - A unique uuid
 - A relative path from the root of the shared folder: `userXXX/file.txt`